2. METHODS

 2.1.
 Introduction

-For the 2024 Neuro-Urology Guidelines, new and relevant evidence has been identified, collated, and appraised through a structured assessment of the literature.
+For the 2026 Neuro-Urology Guidelines, new and relevant evidence has been identified, collated and appraised through a structured assessment of the literature.
 A broad and comprehensive literature search, covering all sections of the Neuro-Urology Guidelines was performed.
-Databases searched included Medline, EMBASE, and the Cochrane Libraries, covering a time frame between the 1st of May 2021 and 1st May 2023.
-A total of 1,896 unique records were identified, retrieved, and screened for relevance.
-A detailed search strategy is available online: https://uroweb.org/guidelines/neuro-urology/publications-appendices.
+Databases searched included Medline, EMBASE, and the Cochrane Libraries, covering a time frame between 1 May 2023 and 1 May 2025.
+A total of 1,538 unique records were identified, retrieved and screened for relevance.
+A detailed search strategy is available online: http://uroweb.org/guideline/neuro-urology/?type=appendices-publications.

-Additional methodology information and a list of associations endorsing the EAU Guidelines can be found in the online: https://uroweb.org/eau-guidelines/methodology-policies.
+Additional methodology information and a list of associations endorsing the EAU Guidelines can be found online: https://uroweb.org/eau-guidelines/methodology-policies.

 2.2.
 Review